JohnPMills/modern-saturn/content/how.md

           gyroscope; picture-in-picture" allowfullscreen></iframe>
         media_position: left
         media_width: fifty
-      - title: The GvD community
+      - title: The GvD Community
         content: >
           This is a place where gamers can feel empowered to talk freely about any problems or concerns they make have with likeminded peers, without